mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

 1. "Full": `S` is convertible to `full_extent_t`.
 This means "all of the indices in that extent."

-2. "Integer": `S` is convertible to (the layout mapping's) `index_type`.
+2. "Collapsing": `S` is convertible to (the layout mapping's) `index_type`.
 This means "fix the slice to view that extent at only that index."
-Each integer slice reduces the result's rank by one.
+Each collapsing slice reduces ("collapses") the result's rank by one.

 3. "Contiguous subrange": `S` models _`index-pair-like`_`<index_type>`, or `S` is a `strided_slice` specialization whose `stride_type` is _`integral-constant-like`_ with value 1.
 A contiguous subrange slice represents a contiguous range of indices in that extent.
 The fact that the indices are contiguous (in other words, that they have stride 1) is known at compile time as a function of the slice's type alone.
 The special case of `strided_slice` with compile-time stride 1 is the only way to represent a contiguous index range with run-time offset but compile-time extent.
 (See [P3355r2](https://wg21.link/p3355r2), which was voted into the Working Draft for C++26 at the 2024 Wrocław meeting.)